Caves come in different sizes and shapes, and the way they’re created depends on the type of cave.

 “Solutional caves are generally formed in limestone or other similar rock such as gypsum or dolomite.
 They form when acidic water dissolves the rock, seeping through the bedding planes.”

 Let’s consider a geological environment of soil over a bedrock of limestone, as solutional caves are most frequently found in this type of rock.
 Limestone is a carbonatic rock, formed over millions of years from the remains of coral, zooplankton, shells or bones, all mashed up together.
-This material gets bunched together and subjected to huge pressure, fusing together into solid rock.
+This material gets bunched up and subjected to huge pressure, fusing into solid rock.

 The main mineral found in limestone is calcium carbonate, or CaCO3, a mixture of calcium and carbon trioxide, an unstable compound.
 While limestone is pretty resilient and nice to look at, it tends to be relatively brittle and fractures a lot due to tectonic stress.
-Its chemical make-up also makes it susceptible to attack by acids which break up the calcium carbonate into calcium compounds (Ca + the non-metal that forms the acid), carbon dioxide (CO2), and water (H2O).
+Its chemical makeup also makes it susceptible to attack by acids which break up the calcium carbonate into calcium compounds (Ca + the non-metal that forms the acid), carbon dioxide (CO2), and water (H2O).

 Fun geology fact

 These conditions work together to make limestone an ideal place for cave formation.
 In nature water invariably becomes acidic by mixing with carbon dioxide molecules (H2O+CO2=H2CO3) forming a solution of carbonic acid.
 Part of this can happen in the atmosphere as rain pours down, but most of the mixing takes place in the soil which is rich in CO2 left over from decaying organic matter.